symfony/symfony-docs/security.rst

 --------------------------

-No matter *how* you will authenticate (e.g. login form or API tokens) or *where* your user data will be stored (database, single sign-on), the next step is always the same: create a "User" class.
+No matter *how* you will authenticate (e.g. login form or API tokens) or *where* your user data will be stored (database, single sign-on), the next step is always the same, namely:

+Create a "User" class.

 The easiest way is to use the `MakerBundle`_.

 Let's assume that you want to store your user data in the database with Doctrine: